9To5Civil

 Also Read: What Is Retaining Walls? | Uses of Retaining Wall | Types of Retaining Wall | Advantages of Retaining Wall

-Concrete Stem Wall Foundation design
+Concrete Stem Wall Design

 The Design of the concrete stem wall is as follows:-